anusontarangkul/leetcode-javascript-solutions/1544-Make-The-String-Great/README.md

 ## Testing

-Run "npm i" for jest testing.
+Run "npm i" and then "npm test" for jest testing.